 Students on a quarterly payment plan are required to make their payment by the first day of regular classes in each academic term.
 Students who pay after the first day of regular classes will be subject to a 10% late fee.
-After the 5th day, an additional \$5 late fee will be charged per day.
+Starting on the 5th day, an additional \$5 late fee will be charged per day.
+After the 20th day but prior to the 25th day, the Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if they have failed to pay by the 30th day.
 Unless evidence of legitimate mitigating circumstances can be verified by the Bursar, after the 30th day, students who are still behind in their payments will be dropped from their current classes.
-International students dropped from their current classes will need to consult immediately with their DSO.